This article was updated on May 18, 2022

-If you’re not sure of how to deal with the challenges involved with selling pre-foreclosure properties, let this article be your guide.
-In it, you’ll learn about how real estate agents can help clients avoid the foreclosure process, teach them the ins and outs of the short sale process, and more.
+If you're not sure of how to deal with the challenges involved with selling pre-foreclosure properties, let this article be your guide.
+You'll learn about how a real estate professional can help clients avoid the foreclosure process, teach them the ins and outs of the short sale process, and more.

-Depending on the state of your local real estate market, it may not be in your client’s best interest to sell their home right now.
-Before helping them put their home on the market, encourage them to talk to their mortgage lender.
-Because foreclosures can be quite expensive for lenders, they may be open to a loan modification or might refinance a mortgage loan, which would lower the amount of your client’s monthly mortgage payment and allow them to stay in place.
+Depending on the state of your local real estate market, it may not be in your client's best interest to sell their home.
+Before putting their home on the market, encourage your clients to talk to their mortgage lender.
+Because foreclosures can be quite expensive for lenders, they may be open to a loan modification or refinancing.
+This would lower the amount of your client's monthly mortgage payment and allow them to stay in place.

-However, if your client’s income has drastically changed, due to job loss, a relationship split, or another reason, a renegotiated mortgage loan or loss mitigation agreement may not be sufficient to keep them in their home.
-In that case, talking to the lender is still advisable.
+However, if your client's income has drastically changed due to job loss, a relationship split, or another reason, a renegotiated mortgage loan or loss mitigation agreement may not be sufficient to keep them in their home and the property may be seized by the loan company.
+If a property falls under the ownership of the lender or investor and the bank cannot sell the home at a foreclosure auction, it becomes a Real Estate Owned property or REO Property.
+Even if it appears foreclosure is highly likely talking to the lender is still advisable.